Ah, May…caught somewhere between Easter and the peak tourist season. Warmer and drier than April, but not as hot as the summer.

 (That famous central European dark bread)

 A fine glass of wine or beer goes better with a fine dish of regional food.
-And, as luck would have it, there are plenty of food festivals in May, too.
+And, as luck would have it, Vienna has plenty of food festivals in May, too.

-- Burgenland is a small province east of Vienna, and the Burgenland Kultinarium festival (planned for May 23rd to 25th) encourages you to learn about the area with the help of large quantities of its wonderful food and drink
+- Burgenland is a small province east of Vienna, and the Burgenland Kultinarium festival (2024 dates TBA) encourages you to learn about the area with the help of large quantities of its wonderful food and drink

-- The Genuss Festival in the Stadtpark (2023 dates TBA) showcases the best of Austria’s agricultural and viticultural regions
+- The huge Genuss Festival in the Stadtpark city park (May 10th to 12th) showcases the best of Austria’s agricultural and viticultural regions

-- The European Street Food festival (May 20th and 21st) rolls into town with trucks and stalls tempting you with a wide diversity of culinary delights from around the globe
+- The European Street Food festival (2024 dates TBA) rolls into town with trucks and stalls tempting you with a wide diversity of culinary delights from around the globe

-- The Wiener Zitrustage or Vienna Citrus Days (May 18th to 21st) add a little fizz and colour to the month in the rather apt location of the Schönbrunn Palace orangery
+- The Wiener Zitrustage or Vienna Citrus Days (2024 dates TBA) add a little fizz and colour to the month in the rather apt location of the Schönbrunn Palace orangery

 (The Steffl Kirtag at the cathedral)

-- The Salam Orient festival (May 5th to 14th) offers a blend of music and other artistic expressions of the Middle East and Arab regions
+- The Salam Orient festival (2024 dates TBA) offers a blend of music and other artistic expressions of the Middle East and Arab regions

-- The Konzerthaus begins the 40th International Music Festival on May 29th
+- The Konzerthaus began their 40th International Music Festival on May 28th in 2023, so look out for that again in 2024

-- The annual Steffl Kirtag fair outside the main cathedral opens up early this year (May 18th to 29th).
+- The annual Steffl Kirtag fair outside the main cathedral filled half of May last year (2024 dates TBA).
 Think of it as a hybrid market and funfair, with the emphasis on the former

 - The Fest der Freude (May 8th) celebrates the liberation of Vienna and the end of Nazi rule with a free concert on Heldenplatz square next to the Hofburg palace.
 The Vienna Symphony orchestra performs, with the event also in remembrance of those who suffered at the hands of that occupation